 So these are the three factors you should analyze.
 Then decide accordingly!

 Now there are further tips I want to give you which are totally based on my personal experiences.
 During my CA Inter level, I have experienced the level of competition with my peers.
 So what I did to cope up with them and get ahead from them is still the significant part of my preparation.

 - Never get pressurized by your friends to take any coaching classes when you don’t want to learn from that teacher or you don’t need it actually.

 - Always think twice before choosing any tutor for subject.

 - If you want to do self-study, then be punctual towards your studies.
 Make proper time-table for managing your routine.

 - Refer the best author books for studying.

 - Design your study routine pattern properly.
 You should have enough time after completion of coaching for revisions.

-- If you are taking coachings, then it doesn’t mean that you will definately score good or get passed in exams.
+- If you are taking coaching, then it doesn’t mean that you will definitely score good or get passed in exams.
 Your hard work will only decide your result, and not your teacher who taught you.

 - Maintain good diet and remain healthy.